theriverman/taigo/README.md

 }
 ```

-Then initialise an instance which is going to store the reponse:
+Then initialise an instance which is going to store the response:
 ```go
 epicCustomAttributes := []EpicCustomAttributeDetail{}
 ```